BenLehr/mail-tracker-campaigns/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-This package is a extension of J David Baker's MailTracker Package.
+This package is a extension of  [J David Baker's MailTracker Package][link-fork].

+With Mail Campaign Tracker you can create Trackable Emails and Campaigns.

 MailTracker will hook into all outgoing trackable emails from Laravel and inject a tracking code into it.

 It will also store the rendered email in the database.
 There is also an interface to view sent emails.